Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 Claim: "The World Cup in Qatar has cost the lives of 6,500 — even as many as 15,000 — migrant workers."

-Although these figures have been used with this claim multiple times since their publication, neither Amnesty International nor The Guardian have ever claimed that all these people died on stadium construction sites or indeed even in the explicit context of the 2022 World Cup.
-Both figures refer merely to non-Qataris of various nationalities and in various occupations who have died in Qatar in the last decade.
+Although these figures have been used to back up this claim multiple times since these reports were published, neither Amnesty International nor The Guardian ever claimed that all these people died on stadium construction sites, or indeed even in the explicit context of the 2022 World Cup.
+Both figures refer merely to non-Qataris of various nationalities and in various occupations who have died in Qatar in the past decade.

 The figure of 15,021 quoted by Amnesty International was obtained from official statistics from the Qatari authorities themselves, and refers to the number of foreigners who died in the country between 2010 and 2019.
 Between 2011 and 2020, it was 15,799.